 It is a well established art group, formed in 1973, with 70 active members, who enjoy a wide range of activities, as well as the opportunity to pursue their art with fellow members.
 There are regular talks and demonstrations, video nights, models, still life sessions, workshops and more.
-Members enjoy a library of books and videos, gallery visits, holidays and sketching outings.
+Members enjoy a library of books and videos, gallery visits and sketching outings.

 There is no selection process to join.
 All are welcome, whatever their artistic ability.
 An interest in art is the only requirement.
 Numbers are restricted to 70, and priority is given to people who live locally.